filecoin-project/specs/expected-consensus.md

 To retrieve the appropriate state of the `storage market actor` at the height at which they submitted their before-last valid PoSt: that way, it accounts for storage which was proven again, i.e. which can be known not to have been dropped.
 That is height `miner.ProvingPeriodEnd - 2*miner.ProvingPeriod`.

+This power is then compared to the total network power 1 height back.

 To illustrate this, an example:

 Miner M1 has a provingPeriod of 30.
 M1 submits a PoST at height 10, another at height 39.
 Their next `provingPeriodEnd` will be 69, but M1 can submit a new PoST at height X, for X in (39, 69].
 Let's assume X is 67.

-At height Y in (39, 67], M1 will attempt to generate an `ElectionProof` using the storage market actor from height 10; at height 68, M1 will use the storage market from height 39.
+At height Y in (39, 67], M1 will attempt to generate an `ElectionProof` using the storage market actor from height 10 for their own power (and an actor from Y-1 for total network power); at height 68, M1 will use the storage market actor from height 39 for their own power, and the storage market actor from height 67 for total power.

 ### Block Generation